Chip-Biscuit/hp-goblet-of-fire-fix/README.md

 Default for fov is (0) origional 114 you can replace 0 with your number higher than 114 will zoom it out in game.

+Default for fpsanimation is 0 which is off or the origional game animation speed, we have tested the game fully and if you set this to 1 or 2 you can play through almost all of the game but one blubotuber is broken so you cant 100% the game so change it at your own risk.

 Default for aspect ratio is 1 which is (16:9)

 if you would like to leave feedback or submit a bug please use the form provided: